OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 - The [messageParent](/javascript/api/office/office.ui#office-office-ui-messageparent-member(1)) function should usually be called from a page in the exact same domain as the add-in itself, but this isn't mandatory.
 For more information, see [Cross-domain messaging to the host runtime](dialog-api-in-office-add-ins.md#cross-domain-messaging-to-the-host-runtime).

   > [!TIP]
-  > In Office on the web and [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), if the domain of your dialog is different from that of your add-in and it enforces the [Cross-Origin-Opener-Policy: same-origin](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) response header, your add-in will be blocked from accessing messages from the dialog and your users will be shown [error 12006](dialog-handle-errors-events.md#errors-and-events-in-the-dialog-box).
+  > In Office on the web and [new Outlook on Windows](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), if the domain of your dialog is different from that of your add-in and it enforces the [Cross-Origin-Opener-Policy: same-origin](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) response header, your add-in will be blocked from accessing messages from the dialog and your users will be shown [error 12006](dialog-handle-errors-events.md#errors-and-events-in-the-dialog-box).
 To prevent this, you must set the header to `Cross-Origin-Opener-Policy: unsafe-none` or configure your add-in and dialog to be in the same domain.

 ## Best practices